gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/additional-info.md

 If you wish to submit different operations to different graphs in the same query you can do this using the `federate.forwardChain` option.
 By setting this to false on the outer operation chain the options on the operations inside it will be honoured.
-An example of this can been below:
+An example of this can be seen below:

 !!! note
     This will turn off any merging of the results at the end of the chain, the